rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   ```

-4. Check the REGRESSION MODEL just created.
+4. Check various attributes of the REGRESSION MODEL created above.

   ```
   class(oreFit1A)

   summary(oreFit1A)

-  names(oreFit1A)

   oreFit1A$formula

-  oreFit1A$ridge

   head(oreFit1A$residuals)
   ```

 5. Generate LTV predictions using ore.predict.

 The ore.predict function is invoked on a model.
-For example, the following code generates predictions (predA) by invoking ore.oredict on the oreFit1 model produced above and uses CIL.test dataset to score.
+For example, the following code generates predictions (predA) by invoking ore.oredict on the oreFit1 model produced above and uses CIL.test dataset to score the model.

   ```
   pred1A = ore.predict(oreFit1A, newdata = CIL.test)